-- Password: In this field, it is required to input a password that you will have to use to access the new FTP account.
-Or you can use the Password Generator button to generate a secure password.
+- Password: In this field, it is required to input a password that you will use to access the new FTP account.
+Otherwise, you can use the Password Generator button to generate a secure password.

 - Directory: It lets you choose the working directory for your new FTP user.
 For example, if you set it as public_html it will be able to manage all directories and files inside.
 However, directories above public_html will not be reachable.